Keitaroblaster/TypeScript-Quest/README.md

 - What is the visibility of properties?

   The visibility of properties allows to know the differents possibility of access to the method or properties.
-There are 3 types of member visibilities : "public", "private" and "protected".
+There are 3 types of member visibilities : `public`, `private` and `protected`.

 - What is the difference between `public`, `private` and `protected`?

-  - "Public" means functions and properties can be accessed from anywhere.
-We use the "Public" keyword to represent that the function has public visibility but by default all properties and methods are public and we don't need to specify that.
+  - `Public` means functions and properties can be accessed from anywhere.
+We use the `Public` keyword to represent that the function has public visibility but by default all properties and methods are public and we don't need to specify that.

   ```ts